Glendora, California: Founding and modern development (1887–present)

 Located at the foot of the San Gabriel Mountains, Glendora was started on 200 acres of an 400 acre property George Dexter Whitcomb purchased in 1885 plus and an additional 100 acres acquired by Merick Reynolds, John W. Cook, and Whitcomb’s two sons, Carrol S. and William C. Whitcomb, under the name the “Glendora Land Company.”
 On the first day of sale, April 1, 1887, 300 lots were sold.
 Later that month, the Suydam family built the first building erected after Glendora officially became a town – a barn at 645 N Vista Bonita Avenue, which served as their home until their house was completed in October.

 George D. Whitcomb, the founder of the Whitcomb Locomotive Works in Chicago and Rochelle, Illinois, had moved to the San Gabriel Valley in the early 1880s for health reasons and to enjoy the climate and landscape of the area.
 He devised the name Glendora by combining the name of his wife, Leadora Bennett Whitcomb (1839–1929), with the location of his new development in a glen between the San Gabriel Mountains and the South Hills.
+George Whitcomb used his connections in the railroad industry to have the planned course of the San Gabriel Valley railroad re-routed from south of the South Hills serving Charter Oak to a new location north of the South Hills to improve the prospects of his new development.
 In December 1907, the growth of Glendora experienced a significant boost with the arrival of the Pacific Electric.
 The company introduced passenger service via an extension of the Pacific Electric Railway's Monrovia–Glendora Line, offering hourly, direct connections from downtown Glendora to the Pacific Electric Building at Sixth and Main in Downtown Los Angeles.
 At least as importantly, Pacific Electric also delivered commercial electricity to Glendora for the first time, dramatically transforming daily life in the community.
 Pacific Electric rail lines seldom turned a profit directly from passenger fares; instead, the company's business model primarily relied on generating revenue by supplying electricity to the rapidly growing towns along its routes, which flourished thanks to the essential transportation infrastructure provided by the railway before the widespread adoption of automobiles.
 Prior to its 1911 incorporation, Glendora's administrator officially occupied the office of President of Glendora.